SamTheSomebody/chirpy/README.md

 ### Requisites:
 * [Go toolchain](https://go.dev/doc/install)
 * [PostgreSQL](https://www.postgresql.org/download/)
-	You need to initialize a database.
+	You'll need to initialize a database.
 * [Goose](https://github.com/pressly/goose)
-	Once Postgres is up and running you need to [apply all available migrations](https://github.com/pressly/goose?tab=readme-ov-file#up).
+	Once Postgres is up and running, you'll need to [apply all available migrations](https://github.com/pressly/goose?tab=readme-ov-file#up).
 * [SQLC](https://github.com/sqlc-dev/sqlc)
 	No generated files are included in this repo.
 These can be created with `sqlc generate`.